 We’ve been collecting these points for years, so achieving the target of 280,000 wasn’t actually that difficult over that time period.

-- Both Erin and I signed up for The Chase Sapphire Preferred® Card back in 2014-2015, each collecting the 50,000-point sign-up bonus after meeting the minimum spending requirement.
+- Both Erin and I signed up for The Chase Sapphire Preferred® Card (best card to start with!) back in 2014-2015, each collecting the 50,000-point sign-up bonus after meeting the minimum spending requirement.

 - This is our #1 go-to card without question, because you earn 2pts/$1 spent on ALL travel and dining purchases worldwide.
 There are no foreign transaction fees either, so we continue to earn these bonus points when traveling.